Health Care Quality Initiatives in the South West LHIN

 Lessons learned from the program which focused on building partnerships between primary and community care, engaging patients in self-care, and making better use of information technology are now being embedded in the QPI program.

 Now known as “Partnering for Quality in Chronic Disease Care,” QPI Improvement Coaches will work with PFH teams to sustain and ultimately spread their great work.

-Quest for Quality website and video
+Quest for Quality website